 This tracking of location helps hackers and social platforms to collect your personal information via Geo-tagging.

-Moreover, when you post pictures and different information on social platforms while the location is open, there is no doubt it is phenomenal to keep track of your memories, but it leads to location information vulnerable.
+Moreover, when you post pictures and different information on social platforms while the location is open, there is no doubt it is far easy to keep track of your memories.
+But it leads to location information vulnerable.

 So I would recommend you that do not keep open your location or GPS except when you need it on a compulsory basis.